 - The sole function of the catalytic converter is to enable chemical reactions to convert exhaust pollutants.
 It does not generate power or affect mechanical engine efficiency.

-- Converters do create some back pressure in the exhaust system.
-This slightly increases pumping losses during the exhaust stroke.
-However, increased scavenging efficiency on the intake stroke offset this minimal impact on engine power.
+- Converters create some back pressure in the exhaust system, which slightly increases pumping losses during the exhaust stroke.
+However, increased scavenging efficiency on the intake stroke offsets this minimal impact on engine power.

 - Even if eliminating the converter reduced back pressure, the effect on fuel consumption would be negligible.
 Other factors like stuck piston rings, faulty oxygen sensors, and dragging brakes have a far more significant detriment to MPG.